hitmantb/fo4vrmto/README.md

 ## **Add New Mods**

 - Always have a separate save game before adding new mods, in case you need to remove and revert
 - In general any mod without specific requirement is safe to add, place them in the right category on left side and right side.
-For example new gunss should go after weapon mods, new companion should go after NPC mods.
+For example new guns should go after weapon mods, new companion should go after NPC mods.
 Do not sort with LOOT
 - Any mods that need to be in root folder will need to be put into the root folder of Essential Boot Files (back up existing files first).
 This modlist uses Root Builder so your actual root folder is 100% clean

 ## **Changing Weather**